Award winning ultra-slim sliding doors with 20mm sightlines

 The system works best when it is designed to provide large glass panels.
 Each staggered panel interlocks front to back with its neighbour so only a single frame, width is visible, ensuring exceptional intermediate sightlines of just 20mm.

-The system is available as standard or polyester powder coated Traffic White (RAL 9016) semi-gloss, Anthracite Grey (RAL 7016) semi-gloss or Graphite Black (RAL 9011) matt.
+theEDGE2.0 is available as standard in polyester powder coated Traffic White (RAL 9016) semi-gloss, Anthracite Grey (RAL 7016) semi-gloss or Graphite Black (RAL 9011) matt.

 Alternatively for a nominal fee the systems can be polyester powder coated to any stocked RAL colour (over 200 RAL colours) and even dual colour or textured finish.
 In addition you can specify whether a matt, semi-gloss or full-gloss level of paint finish is required.